-In addition to more traditional photography, the laboratory is capable of making photographs using ultraviolet and infrared techniques.
+In addition to more traditional photography, laboratory is capable making the of photographs using ultraviolet and infrared techniques.
 Image enhancement can also be performed.
-Pictures, enlargements, and other services are provided to medical examiners, courts, and individuals for educational or research-based presentations.
+Pictures, enlargements, and other services are provided to medical individuals for examiners. courts. and educational research-based or presentations.

-The Forensic Photography laboratory produced 139,102 autopsy and scene photographs and worked on a total of 1923 cases in 2015.
-An average of 11,592 photographs were produced by the laboratory monthly.
+The Forensic Photography laboratory produced 157,376 autopsy and scene photographs and worked on a total of 1981 cases in 2017.
+An average of 13,115 photographs were produced by the laboratory monthly.